- How are soft tissue sarcomas treated?

 Radiation therapy uses high-energy rays (such as x-rays) or particles to kill cancer cells.

 Most of the time radiation is given after surgery as an added measure.
 This, called adjuvant treatment, is done to kill any cancer cells that may be left behind after surgery.

 Radiation may also be used before surgery to shrink the tumor and make the operation easier.
 This is called neoadjuvant treatment.

 Radiation can be the main treatment for sarcoma in people whose general health is too poor to undergo surgery.

 Radiation therapy can also be used to help symptoms of sarcoma when it has spread.
 This is called palliative treatment.

 Types of radiation therapy

 External beam radiation therapy: For this treatment, radiation delivered from outside the body is focused on the cancer.
 This is the type of radiation therapy most often used to treat sarcomas.
 Treatments are often given daily, 5 days a week, usually for several weeks.
-Newer forms of external beam radiation may be used that can lessen the impact of the radiation on healthy tissue, such as:
+Often a technique called intensity modulated radiation therapy (IMRT) is used.
+This better focuses the radiation on the cancer and lessens the impact on healthy tissue.